What is Organizational and Personal Decision?

 - Making new incentive plans.

 - Decisions related to the promotion.

 - Allocation of resources, etc.

-Against organizational decisions, managers do also make decisions in their personal capacity that has no impact on the regular performance of the organization is known as a personal decision.
+Against organizational decisions, managers also make decisions in their personal capacity that have no impact on the regular performance of the organization is known as a personal decision.

 The personal decision is informal in nature.
-The decision-maker uses his personal skills, knowledge, and capacity to make such decisions that are based on his personal interests, desire, and needs.
+The decision-maker uses his personal skills, knowledge, and capacity to make decisions that are based on his personal interests, desires, and needs.

 Such personal decisions can not be delegated to others.
 Managers themselves are responsible for the outcomes of such choices whether the outcome will be bad or good.
 Such decisions only affect the decision maker’s personal life, not the organization’s life.